 The race start is proceeded by much ceremony including a delivery of the French Tricolore by military escort, who descend with the flag from a helicopter hovering over the track.

 The race begins with a formation lap with the race cars in two rows in qualifying order behind a vehicle called the “leading car” driven this year by Mark Webber.
 The excitement is palpable amongst the spectators as the cars make their way slowly around the circuit, the vision of them is mightily impressive as they appear through the heat haze, as if they were a legion advancing into battle.

 As they approach the start line, the order for the race to begin is signified by the waving of the Tricolore, the honour this year given to Chase Carey, CEO of the Formula 1 Group.
 The sound becomes deafening as the cars accelerate over the start line and the race is on, and will continue for the next 24 hours.
 Incredible.

 LMP1 and LMP2 cars

 There are 4 categories of race car at Le Mans.
-The first two are LMP (Le Mans Prototype) versions are cars designed specifically for endurance racing.
-LMP1 cars use a combination of normally aspirated (fuel and air) engines or normally aspirated combined with hybrid (energy recovery) engine components.
+The first two are LMP (Le Mans Prototype) versions that are cars designed specifically for endurance racing.
+The LMP1 cars use normally aspirated (fuel and air) engines or normally aspirated combined with hybrid (energy recovery) engine components.
 LMP2 cars use normally aspirated engines only.

 GTE PRO and GTE AM cars

 The second two categories are GTE (Grand Touring Endurance) cars split into professional and amateur teams.
 GTE cars are based on factory production models with manufacturer teams in the professional category and non-manufacturer teams in the amateur category.
 The models this year: